A Safe Place To Sleep

 If you are buying a second hand crib, cot or pram;

-It is the law that all babies and children use a car seat until they are 12 (or 135cms whichever comes first).
+It is the law that all babies and children use a car seat until they are 12 years old (or 135cms whichever comes first).
 Even if you do not own a car it is likely that at some point your baby will need to travel in a vehicle.

 It is generally advised that the return journey after having your baby is not on public transport and you will need your baby car seat to go home from hospital.

 It is recommended that car seats are bought new because you cannot be certain that a second hand car seat has never been in an accident.
-You can learn more about choosing a safe car seat for your baby *here*.

 Car seats should just be used for travel – they are not suitable for babies to sit in for long periods.
 They can make it harder for your baby to keep their oxygen at a safe level.
 They are not good for developing spines.

 It is good for babies and their parents to get out of the house from their earliest days.
-They need something safe and comfortable to do so.
+You will need something safe and comfortable to do so.
 You might choose to use a sling – holding your baby close helps with bonding.
 There are many types of sling and it is up to you what you think will work best.

 It is important that slings are used safely.
 Follow the Sling Safety Checklist when choosing and using a carrier.